agx/stevia/doc/phosh-osk-stevia.rst

 SETUP
 -----

-In order to be used by Phosh as OSK, phosh-osk-stub needs to be started from the `/usr/share/applications/sm.puri.OSK0.desktop` desktop file.
+In order to be used by Phosh as OSK, phosh-osk-stevia needs to be started from the `/usr/share/applications/sm.puri.OSK0.desktop` desktop file.
 On Debian systems this can be achieved by running